elpsycongry/elspycongry.github.io/README.md

 In sidebar:
  - Select 'Email service' -> click 'Add new service' -> choose gmail then select connect account and create service(in there have Service ID)
- - Select 'Email Templates' -> create new templates -> create templates, template like : main form:
+ - Select 'Email Templates' -> create new templates -> create templates, template like :

+ main form:

 ![alt text](image/image1.png)

- Edit Content -> Code Editor code in Html :
+ Edit Content -> Code Editor code in Html (we have form template in formEmailJs.txt) :

 ![alt text](image/image.png)